alaksatti/BrokeAsF/README.md

 ## How Does it Work?
 BrokeAsF takes advantage of regularly occuring events in San Francisco that offer food/meals.
 These events are all over SF and are offered at a variety of times.
 Many times these events are FREE as a way to draw in people.
-It works both ways, it helps event planners fill up their events with people and helps people learn new things i.e. at tech events, while also getting a free meal.
+The locations to these events  are accessed through APIs.
+Making this connection helps event planners fill up their events with people and helps people learn new things i.e. at tech events, while also getting a free meal.
 Although noted, this can have some unintended consequences.